PROFILE

 Partido Democratico de Guinea Ecuatorial (PDGE),

 formed July 30, 1987.
-Numerous other parties
+There are 12 other

 Suffrage: 18 years of age; universal adult.